SkoolNotes/Taproot/2020HIST201/KBMcNeill.md

 Bunch of wars fought around religion.

-Consolidation "reflected" massive advances in military technology
+Consolidation "reflected" massive advances in military technology.

+What do they mean by reflected?
+Like advanced, but they cant say for sure? like happened at the same time, but causation is unclear?